LGoodDatePicker/LGoodDatePicker/README.md

 ## News:

+* [LGoodDatePicker 8.2.0](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released on November 29, 2016.
+This version fixes a critical Linux related bug, adds the Bulgarian language translation, and adds to the optional visual customization capabilities.
+This release was added to the [Release Section](https://github.com/LGoodDatePicker/LGoodDatePicker/releases), [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22LGoodDatePicker%22), and [LGoodDatePicker Backports](https://github.com/LGoodDatePicker/LGoodDatePicker/releases/tag/Backports).

 * [LGoodDatePicker 7.6.3](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was added [to Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22LGoodDatePicker%22).

 * [LGoodDatePicker 7.5.1](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released on June 30, 2016.
 This release adds support to the library for JTable editors, and JavaBeans data binding.